meblabs/.github/README.md

 ## Git Username

-Set your username on gitconfig, it will need for AWS dev resources.
+Set your username on gitconfig, it will be required for AWS development resources.

 ```sh
 git config --global user.name "nickname"